FrEaKmAn/kairosdb-rabbitmq/README.md

 ## 4. Rejected messages ##

-In case if message cannot be consumed, then it forwarded to rejected messages queue.
-This queue is configurable in .conf file.
+In case if the message cannot be consumed, then it's forwarded to rejected messages exchange.
+This exchange is configurable in .properties file.